Map Locations

 1. Fill Description and Type Code so planners understand what the point represents.

-2. If the location is linked to a customer, vendor, ship-to address, order address, location, or contact, fill the Link to system fields.
+2. If the location is linked to a customer, vendor, ship-to address, order address, location, company, or contact, fill the Link to system fields.

 3. Review the copied address and contact information.